-I have symptoms of re-experiencing or reliving the traumatic event:

-- □ I have bad dreams or nightmares about the event or something like it. - □ I act or feel like the event was happening all over again (flashbacks). - □ I have a lot of intense feelings when I am reminded of the event. - My body responds when I am reminded of the event (for example, my heart races or pounds, I sweat, find it hard to breathe, feel faint, feel like I'm going to lose control).
+- I have symptoms of re-experiencing or reliving the traumatic event: - Have bad dreams or nightmares about the event or something like it. - Act or feel like the event were happening all over again (flashbacks). - Have a lot of intense feelings when I am reminded of the event. - My body responds when I am reminded of the event (for example, my heart races or pounds, I sweat, find it hard to breathe, feel faint, feel like I'm going to lose control).